-Kilimanjaro lies just 205 miles from the equator.
+Kilimanjaro lies just 205 miles from the equator, in the country of Tanzania.
 The equator is an imaginary line that divides the Northern Hemisphere and Southern Hemisphere.
 When early explorers reported seeing glaciers on the top of Kilimanjaro, people did not believe them as they thought it was impossible for ice to form so close to the hot, equatorial sun.
 Scientists now believe that the glaciers shrink and then regrow during the planet’s ice ages.

 Kilimanjaro once had three volcanic cones – Kibo, Shira and Mawenzi.
 Kibo is the tallest cone and where the summit lies.
 Shira has since collapsed, creating the Shira Plateau on the western side of the mountain.
 Mawenzi is a craggy peak standing 5,149 meters (16,896 feet) tall, and is the third highest peak in Africa, after Kibo and Mount Kenya.